Guidelines for photography and filming in the Library

 All photography or filming for commercial purposes, publication or broadcast must be authorised by the Library.

-The Promotions and Partnerships Coordinator should be contacted in the first instance with details of the request.
+The Communications and Promotions Coordinator should be contacted in the first instance with details of the request.
 The request should be made as far in advance of the requested time as possible and details provided in writing or via email.

 Permission to film within the Library will take into consideration time of year, time of day, and anticipated disruption to clients, staff and facilities.